Comprehensive Guide to Payment Processor for Retailers

 Processing fees are calculated per transaction – while the payment is being processed – so it’s hard to say exactly how much your processing fees will be, and what exactly your processor will charge you for.

-Payment processor fee: Many payment processors apply a percentage-based or flat rate fee for their service.
-It covers the cost of doing the work of routing funds from the cardholder bank to the brand network and to the merchant bank.
+Payment processor fee: Applied as a percentage-based or flat rate fee, this covers routing funds from the cardholder bank to the brand network and merchant bank.

 On top of these processing fees, you may also have other fees, including but not limited to: